-The Welsh Government is facing unprecedented challenges during the coronavirus (COVID-19) pandemic.
+We continue to respond to requests for information and whilst we strive to do this in line with our current timescales, the Welsh Government is facing unprecedented challenges during the coronavirus (COVID-19) pandemic.
 As a result resources, both finances and people, are being diverted away from many of our usual activities to deal with the pandemic.
 This will undoubtedly impact on our ability to comply with the normal requirements for information rights work and as a result you may experience delays when making information rights requests during the pandemic.
 We thank you for your understanding during this time.

 Read further information from the Information Commissioner about information requests during the coronavirus pandemic.

 Will Cafcass Cymru still respond to my complaint?